x51xxx/copilot-mcp-server/docs/resources/faq.md

 ### Why is the tool not responding?

 Check:

-1. Codex CLI is installed: `codex --version`
+1. GitHub Copilot CLI is installed: `copilot --version`
-2. Authentication is valid: `codex auth status`
+2. Authentication is valid: `copilot /user show`
 3. MCP server is running: restart your client
 4. Configuration syntax is correct